 Please take some form of official photographic ID, such as a passport, driving licence or national identity card.
 This will be checked during the exam together with your Examination Attendance Docket to verify your identity.

 You should try to arrive at the exam centre about 30 minutes before the start of the exam.
 This will give you time to relax and prepare yourself.
-If you are sitting a three-hour exam, you will be given an additional 15-minute reading and planning time allowance.
-However, you should still be at your desk at the time stated on your docket.

 Where can I find the rules and regulations in relation to sitting an examination?

 Full details of the rules and regulations are available on the reverse of your examination attendance docket.
 Please familiarise yourself with these prior to attending the examination centre.

 What happens if I forget my photographic ID on the day of my exam?

 You are required to bring an official means of your identity to the exam, such as your passport, driving licence or national ID card.
 If you forget your ID, you will be required to return to your centre before the end of the exam session with appropriate ID.

 What happens if I arrive late for my exam?

 If you are up to an hour late for the exam, you will still be allowed to enter the exam hall, although no extra time will be awarded.
 However, the supervisor will not allow you to enter the hall if you arrive more than an hour late.